Track mileage automatically

 Special employee groups

-The Tax Cuts and Jobs Act of 2017 eliminated the ability for most employees to write off unreimbursed work expenses in general through 2025.
-However, the IRS lets you deduct car insurance premiums and other relevant costs if you’re one of the following types of employees:
+The Tax Cuts and Jobs Act of 2017 eliminated the ability for most employees to write off unreimbursed work expenses.
+However, the IRS lets you deduct car insurance premiums and other relevant costs if you’re one of the following:

 • Armed Forces reservist